TaroDumpling/Portfolio-Project/Healthcare Insurance Consumer Marketing/README.md

 # Procedure for this project
 1. Cleaned the data using Python.
 Although the data is already cleaned, but I still show how to code if I need to clean this data.
-2. Visualized the more correlated consumer features to revenue using Python.
+2. Visualized the most correlated consumer features to revenue using Python.
-3. SQL exloration queries to find out actionable insights.
+3. Found out actionable insights using SQL.
 4. Visualized the insights in Tableau.

 # Lesson Learned from this Project